sustrik/ribosome/README.md

 ### Generating tabs

-Ribosome doesn't allow for tabs in the input, however, when generating output it can, on demand, replace all leading whitespace by tabs.
+Ribosome doesn't allow for tabs in the input, however, when generating output it can, on demand, replace as much of the leading whitespace as possible by tabs.
 To switch this functionality on use '/!tabsize' command, providing desired size of the tab as a parameter:

 ```
 ./!tabsize(4)